torqueforge/poodgate-2016/outline.md

 objects at the core of the domain should probably not use inheritance.

 Talk about when to use inheritance
-Discuss things we don’t like
-  If statement in factory method.
-  Ugly manual forwarding
-  Variant method names are not symmetrical
-  If we make them symmetrical, we have repeating prefix/suffix smell.

 # DAY 3